Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 - Zaplana dissertation Solving Robot Kinematic Problems.
 Uses CGA for inverse kinematics.

 About the topic intersection,
-- Baryo-Corrochano et al - Computing in the Conformal Space Objects is a remarkable article
+- Bayro-Corrochano et al - Computing in the Conformal Space Objects is a remarkable article